 1. Much chemical engineering development effort has recently gone into removal and recovery of CO2 from power plant stack gases.
-Through the use of hindered amine absorption solvents, the energy requirement for CO2 removal and recovery has been significantly reduced(12).
-2. In principle, hydrogen production by methane decomposition requires the least amount of energy compared to other means of hydrogen production, such as steam reforming of methane and electrolysis of water(13).
-It only takes 18 Kcal to decompose a mole of methane.
-Thus the production of a mole of hydrogen requires only 5% of the energy of combustion of natural gas.
-The kinetics of methane decomposition has been further studied(14) and has become better understood.
+Through the use of hindered amine absorption solvents, the energy requirement for CO2 removal and recovery has been significantly reduced(3).
+2. In principle, hydrogen production by methane decomposition requires the least amount of energy compared to other means of hydrogen production, such as steam reforming of methane and electrolysis of water(14).
+It only takes 18 kcal to decompose 1 mole of methane.
+Thus the production of 1 mole of hydrogen requires only 5% of the energy of combustion of natural gas.
+The kinetics of methane decomposition has been further studied(15) and has become better understood.
 High surface area carbon itself can act as an autocatalyst for improving rates of decomposition at lower temperatures..
-3. Much catalyst development work has lately gone into the synthesis of methanol from CO2 and H2, resulting in development of improved catalysts(15).
-4. Methanol as an alternative fuel has a number of benefits: (1) it is a liquid fuel which can be used on a large scale, (2) it can be transported and stored in accordance with the present infrastructure, (3) it can be used in stationary and automotive engines as a substitute for petroleum based fuel, thus reducing imports and improving the balance of payments and, (4) when used in internal combustion engines, it is 30% more efficient than gasoline which results in lower CO2 emission(5) in the transportation sector and (5) it has potential as an ideal fuel supply for efficient fuel cell power systems now under development.
-5. The Carnol process converts CO2 from power plant stacks to another useful fuel product and thus the carbon from the power plant is essentially used twice.
-Furthermore, the methanol fuel can obtain additional CO2 reduction when used in the dispersed automotive sector of the economy.
-CO2 emission from automotive engines emits about one-third of the total emission of CO2 in the U.S. which is about the same quantity of CO2 emitted from central power plant stacks.
+3. Much catalyst development work has lately gone into the synthesis of methanol from CO2 and hydrogen resulting in the development of improved catalysts(16).
+4. Methanol as an alternative fuel has a number of benefits: (1) it is a liquid fuel which can be used on a large scale, (2) it can be transported and stored in accordance with the present infrastructure, (3) it can be used in stationary and automotive engines as a substitute for petroleum based fuel, thus reducing imports and improving the balance of payments, (4) when used in internal combustion engines, it is 30% more efficient than gasoline which results in lower CO2 emission(6) in the transportation sector, and (5) it has potential as an ideal fuel supply for efficient fuel cell power systems now under development.